Materials Selection Policy

 points of view; neither will the Library yield to any pressure to

-selection to this end.
+influence the selection to this end.
 Materials may undergo a staff review period

 before being added to the collection.
 Generally, four selection criteria